ooni/probe-cli/internal/enginenetx/DESIGN.md

 non-censored case and using additional tactics as the fallback;

-6. try to defer sending the true `SNI` on the wire, therefore trying to avoid triggering potential residual censorship;
+6. try to defer sending the true `SNI` on the wire, therefore trying to avoid triggering potential residual censorship blocking a given TCP endpoint for some time regardless of what `SNI` is being used next;

 7. allow users to force specific bridges and SNIs by edigint `$OONI_HOME/engine/bridges.conf`.